PHYS3888/Tutorial_Criticality/README.md

 What distribution best fits your event histogram?

 :fire::fire: _(optional)_
-The histogram of natural forest-fire sizes has a powerlaw exponent of -1.
+The histogram of natural forest-fire sizes has a power-law exponent of -1.
-At the critical point, what is the powerlaw exponent of the distribution of forest-fire sizes in our model?
+At the critical point, what is the power-law exponent of the distribution of forest-fire sizes in our model?
 (You may wish to restrict the scale over which you perform your linear fit as some large outliers may have insufficient statistics due to the short simulation time)
 Does this super-simple model allow us to verify the empirical finding?